Life in Singapore

 Through using the right credit cards to maximize the air miles earned,

-can be done easily if you have large expenses to be footed such
+easily if you have large expenses to be footed such as wedding expenses,

-as wedding expenses, renovation expenses, etc. (Read real life example
+renovation expenses, etc. (Read real life example at How

 my Wedding Expenses Paid for Free SQ Flight to Maldives for Honeymoon)

-You can receive a complimentary night stay at over 80 participating
+You can receive a complimentary night stay at over 110 Hilton Properties

 Express SIA KrisFlyer Ascend Credit Card.
 The complimentary

-night stay can be worth as much as $400+ in some European Millennium
+night stay can be worth as much as $500+ in some Asia Pacific Hilton

 hotels and resorts.

 Tip number 3 : Book your trip online